sandhyasrini/Get-Speaker/README.md

 ## Todos/Future Scope:

-There were some things that will be implemented in the future, which cannot be done now due to time constraint.
+There are some functionalities, updates that can be implemented in the future, as scope for improvement, which was not done now due to time constraint.

 * Unit Testing
 * E2E testing using Cypress